chrismlee26/chrismlee26/README.md

 ## Welcome ☺️

-I'm Chris Lee -- A mostly Front-End but Full Stack Web Developer working on a BSc in Computer Science at Make School @ Dominican University of California '22.
+I'm Chris Lee -- A mostly Front-End but also Full-Stack Web Developer working on a BSc in Computer Science at Make School @ Dominican University of California '22.

-Formerly, a general-purpose designer, project manager, business-type guy and consultant.
+Formerly, a general-purpose designer, project manager, business-type guy, and consultant.
 I've worked in Vancouver, Shanghai and NYC spending 10 years designing and building luxury homes, major corporate offices, buildings, furniture, products and fashion.

 For funsies I've toured as a punk-rock bassist with two EP's, flew Cessna's for four years, build and race motorcycles, failed at a whole bunch of things and launched an award-winning PPE/ motorcycle techwear brand as an entrepreneurial product developer.